 Finns enjoy individual and political freedoms, and suffrage is universal at 18.
 The country's population is relatively ethnically homogeneous.
 Immigration to Finland has significantly increased over the past decade, although the foreign-born population, estimated at only 2% of the total population, is still much lower than in any other EU country.
 Few tensions exist between the Finnish-speaking majority and the Swedish-speaking minority.

 President and cabinet.
 Elected for a 6-year term, the president:

 The Eduskunta is elected on the basis of proportional representation.
 All persons 18 or older, except military personnel on active duty and a few high judicial officials, are eligible for election.
 The regular parliamentary term is 4 years; however, the president may dissolve the Eduskunta and order new elections at the request of the prime minister and after consulting the speaker of parliament.

 Judicial system.
 The judicial system is divided between courts with regular civil and criminal jurisdiction and special courts with responsibility for litigation between the public and the administrative organs of the state.
 Finnish law is codified.
 Although there is no writ of habeas corpus or bail, the maximum period of pretrial detention has been reduced to 4 days.
 The Finnish court system consists of local courts, regional appellate courts, and a Supreme Court.

 Administrative divisions.
-Finland has six provinces and the self-ruled province of the Aland Islands.
-Below the provincial level, they are divided into cities, townships, and communes administered by municipal and communal councils elected by proportional representation once every 4 years.
-At the provincial level, the six mainland provinces are administered by provincial boards composed of civil servants, each headed by a governor.
+Finland has five provinces and the self-ruled province of the Aland Islands.
+Below the provincial level, the country is divided into cities, townships, and communes administered by municipal and communal councils elected by proportional representation once every 4 years.
+At the provincial level, the five mainland provinces are administered by provincial boards composed of civil servants, each headed by a governor.
 The boards are responsible to the Ministry of the Interior and play a supervisory and coordinating role within the provinces.

 Principal Government Officials